PERFECTLY PUMPKIN SPICE GUMMIES

 I may be becoming slightly obsessed with pureed pumpkin!

-You guys up there in the land of crazy politicians – and, your northern neighbours with the uber charismatic PM – may have unleashed my inner spiced pumpkin beast!
+You guys up there in the land of crazy politicians – and, your northern neighbours who are so famous for being polite – may have unleashed my inner spiced pumpkin beast!

 But, no more!